Sayed Jaffar (field hockey): Grave and epitaph

-"(Late) Syed Mohammad Jaffar was one of the greatest players of hockey, who was selected for 1928 for United India (All India) Olympics Hockey team but he could not participate in that global event due to his youthful age.
-In 1932 All India Hockey Team which participated in Los Angeles (USA) Olympics, he was considered one of the best players in the world on the position of "Left-Out", although he was one of the youngest.
-He participated once again in 1936 tournament in the global tournament as vice-captain.
+"(Late) Syed Mohammad Jaffar was one of the greatest players of (field) hockey, who was selected to the 1928 United India (All India) Olympics (field) hockey team but he could not participate in that global event due to his youthful age.
+In 1932, he was a member of the All India (field) hockey team that participated in Los Angeles (US) Olympics.
+He was considered one of the best players in the world on 'left-out' position although he was one of the youngest.
+He participated once again in the 1936 Olympics as vice-captain.
 Out of magnanimity of his heart, he decided not to be a candidate for the captaincy in favour of Dhyan Chand, although initially, he was being considered as captain of this victorious team because of his professionalism and skill level.
-He was not only a brilliant sportsman and a great representative (and an asset) of the country, he was also a figure of exemplary mannerism and conduct.
+He was not only a brilliant sportsman and a great representative (plus an asset) of the country but also a figure of exemplary mannerism and conduct.

-On a fateful evening in 1938, while on a hunting expedition on river Ravi near Lakho Dehar, he accidentally gave his life away to the river.
-He saddened his huge fan following and opted to respond to the call of the God."
+"On the fateful evening of 21 March 1937, while on an hunting expedition on river Ravi near Lakho Dehar, he accidentally gave his life away to the river.
+He saddened his huge fan following and opted to respond to the call of the God.